Skip to main content

 Shortening a URL

-Did you know that using public link shorteners like bit.ly can put your Gloo phone number at risk of being shut down by phone carriers?
-These public link shorteners are commonly used for spam, so many carriers will block numbers that use them.
+Did you know that using public link shorteners like bit.ly and tinyurl can put your Gloo phone number at risk of being shut down by phone carriers?
+While some deliveries can be successful, these public link shorteners are commonly used for spam, so many carriers will block numbers that use them.
 Fortunately, we've built a solution just for you in Gloo Workspace!
 The Gloo link shortener is safe and equally effective in shortening your links.

 How to Shorten a URL